Jarrod Bowen

-Jarrod Bowen (born 20 December 1996) is an English professional footballer who plays as a right winger or forward for club West Ham United, whom he captains and the England national team.
-He has previously played for Hereford United and Hull City.
+Jarrod Bowen (born 20 December 1996) is an English professional footballer who plays as a right winger or forward for club West Ham United, whom he captains, and the England national team.

+He previously played for Hereford United and Hull City, earning a total of 131 appearances and 54 goals for the latter, before joining then-Premier League side West Ham in January 2020, making his debut in February of that year.

 Early life

 Jarrod Bowen was born on 20 December 1996 in Leominster, Herefordshire.
 His mother is a teacher at the school that Bowen attended as a child, and his father is a farmer in Herefordshire, who played football at a semi-professional level for Forest Green, Worcester and Hereford.
 Growing up, Bowen's idol was David Beckham and he supported Manchester United.

 Club career

 Hereford United

 Bowen began his career at local club Leominster Minors, joining the club at the age of four, staying with the club until under-16 level.
 After unsuccessful trials at Aston Villa and Cardiff City, Bowen started his career as a scholar at Hereford United.
 At the age of 17, Bowen was given his first-team debut by manager Peter Beadle after impressing for the youth team that season, playing in a 2–0 loss against Barnet on 22 March 2014.
 He scored his first career goal on 21 April in Hereford's 3–2 home victory over Alfreton Town.